GadagoNPO/website/README.md

 edit the files in your favorite editor.

 After your changes :
-> git commmit -am "commit message"
+> git commit -am "commit message"

 > git push origin new-branch-name